Cecil logo

 <name>:

-- id: <unique id> # unique identifier (required)
+- id: <unique-id> # unique identifier (required)

-name: "<name>" # name usable in templates
+name: "<name>" # name displayed in templates

 url: <url> # relative or absolute URL

-weight: <int> # integer value used to sort entries (lighter first)
+weight: <integer> # integer value used to sort entries (lighter first)

 Example: